DaylightNebula/WebStreamEngine/Readme.md

   - [ ] Scene files (must be created from a script first)
     - [ ] Reference(s) to UI files
     - [ ] Entity references and positions and rotations
+- [ ] Last things
+  - [ ] Clear out todos
+  - [ ] Move player controller to a component

+=== Pre-Alpha Complete ===

+- [ ] Client and Server updates
+  - [ ] Update client and server to use Ktor HTTPS
+    - [ ] Only client should need a certificate
+    - [ ] Certificate generation information in server launch args
+    - [ ] Switch everything over to http calls instead of what we are currently doing
+  - [ ] Allow launcher to download code
+    - [ ] Request for hash map of all jar files
+    - [ ] Bulk request for files
+    - [ ] Client should always check jar file hashs at launch
+  - [ ] Server plugins
+    - [ ] Plugins authenticate connections
+      - [ ] Close connection if authentication fails
+      - [ ] Default to approved connection if no authentication